 First, peel, core and chop your apples into thin slices.
 Coat them in the orange juice to keep them from browning.
 Next, add in cinnamon, flour, salt, and sugars.
 Toss to combine.

-Next, unroll second crust on top.
+Next, place second crust on top.
 Mix your egg with a little water to use as an egg wash.
-Put a little egg wash in between the two crusts to help keep them connected.
+Put a little egg wash in between the two crusts and press to help keep them connected.
 Then, roll the top crust a little on the edge (so it isn’t hanging over the edge).
 If you can, pull the bottom crust in a little to help seal the edges together.

 Lastly, brush the entire top of the pie with egg wash and use a sharp knife to vent the pie crust.
 You can do this in any design you choose.